Feng Shui

 The Kua number is a key element of personal feng shui.
 By calculating this number based on your date of birth, you can find out which directions are most or least favourable for you.
 This can be useful when making many decisions, such as which direction your bed should face, where you should sit at a desk or even how you should orientate your home.

-There are eight Kua numbers, and each has its own favourable and unfavourable directions.
+There are nine Kua numbers, and each has its own favourable and unfavourable directions.
 These directions are associated with different aspects of life, such as wealth, health or relationships.

 For example, if you find out that your favourable direction for prosperity is the south-east, you could try to work in this direction or arrange your home to emphasise this area.